 Whole construction teams must be paid to travel to and from the site each day.
 Several truckloads must be done to take material to site for each project.

-83% of A/E/C professionals using non-modular construction techniques report that modular construction leads to a reduction of onsite resources.
+83% of A/E/C professionals using non-prefabricated construction techniques report that prefabricated construction leads to a reduction of onsite resources.
 Manpower and equipment on-site are largely reduced due to 80% completion of the project done in the factory.